-Behavior Category Behavior Description Possible Administrative Response (Administrative responses may vary by developmental level) MTSS Respons These behaviors impede the academic progress of students and can include but are not Level 1: limited to the following: Elementary schools: Classroom supports and interventions that promote positive behavior change Talking and excessive noise in the classroom Off-task; out of seat Level 2: Possessing items that distract learning in the classroom Corrective interventions aimed at Category A Excessive noise in the hallway positive behavior changes Tier I Interrupting other classes supported by the SST.
-Behaviors that Cheating supported by the 331.
-Tier II impede academic progress (BAP) Unexcused tardiness to class or to school Level 3: Tier III Middle and high schools: Alternatives to suspension and in- Interfering with learning in the classroom school suspension Interfering with learning outside the classroom Suspension between one and Academic dishonesty three days Chronic failure to be Unexcused tardines These behaviors interfere wanot limited to the following: Elementary, middle, and he Chronic failure to be prepared for class Suspension between four and five Unexcused tardiness to class or to school days Level 1: These behaviors interfere with the daily operations of the schools and can include, but are Classroom supports and not limited to the following: interventions that promote positive behavior changes Elementary, middle, and high schools: Altering an official document Level 2: Category B Bringing/allowing unauthorized persons on to school grounds Corrective interventions aimed at . . category B Dishonesty/giving false information to staff positive behavior changes Tier I Behaviors related Failure to report to assigned classes or disciplinary setting while on school grounds supported by the SST Tier II to school • Gambling operations (BSO) Horseplay Level 3: Tier III Inappropriate student dress Alternatives to suspension and in- UnauthoInapprojVandalis Misuse of communication devices school suspension Unauthorized use of school electronic equipment Suspension between four and five Inappropriate use of technology/internet policy days Vandalism, graffiti, or damage to school or personal property Suspension between six and 10 days These behaviors create a negative relationship between two or more people that does not Lovel 1: result in physical harm and include, but are not limited to, the following: Level 1: • Classroom supports and Elementary, middle and high schools: interventions that promote Category C Bullying/cyberbullying positive behavior change Tier II Relationship Failure to respond to requests by staff Level 2: Behaviors (RB) Inappropriate physical contact that is sexual in nature Corrective interventions aimed at Tier III Deliaviors (ND) Posting, distributing, displaying, or sharing material or literature, including positive behavior changes electronically Saying or writing either directly or electronically sexually suggestive comments, supported by the SST 1 i
+Behavior Category Behavior Description Possible Administrative Response (Administrative responses may vary by developmental level) These behaviors impede the academic progress of students and can include but are not Level 1: limited to the following: Elementary schools: Classroom supports and interventions that promote positive behavior change Talking and excessive noise in the classroom , and a second second Off-task; out of seat Level 2: Possessing items that distract learning in the classroom Category A Excessive noise in the hallway Corrective interventions aimed at Tier I • Interrupting other classes positive behavior changes Behaviors that Cheating supported by the SST.
+Tier II mpede academic progress (BAP) Unexcused tardiness to class or to school Level 3: Tier III progress (BAP) Middle and high schools: Alternatives to suspension and in- Interfering with learning in the classroom school suspension Interfering with learning outside the classroom Suspension between one and Academic dishonesty three days Chronic failure to be prepared for class Suspension between four and five Unexcused tardiness to class or to school days Level 1: These behaviors interfere with the daily operations of the schools and can include, but are Classroom supports and not limited to the following: interventions that promote Elementary, middle, and high schools: positive behavior changes Elementary, initiate, und high sensors.
+Level 2: Altering an official document Category B Bringing/allowing unauthorized persons on to school grounds Corrective interventions aimed at Tier I , Dishonesty/giving false information to staff positive behavior changes l lei i Behaviors related Failure to report to assigned classes or disciplinary setting while on school grounds supported by the SST Tier II o school Gambling Level 3: operations (BSO) Horseplay Level 3.
+Tier III Inappropriate student dress Alternatives to suspension and in- Misuse of communication devices school suspension Unauthorized use of school electronic equipment Suspension between four and five Inappropriate use of technology/internet policy days Vandalism, graffiti, or damage to school or personal property Suspension between six and 10 days These behaviors create a negative relationship between two or more people that does not result in physical harm and include, but are not limited to, the following: Level 1: Classroom supports and Elementary, middle and high schools: interventions that promote Category C Bullying/cyberbullying positive behavior change Tier II Relationship Failure to respond to requests by staff Level 2: Relationship Behaviors (RB) Inappropriate physical contact that is sexual in nature Corrective interventions aimed at Tier III CHAVIOL3 (ND) Posting, distributing, displaying, or sharing material or literature, including positive behavior changes electronically supported by the SST Saying or writing either directly or electronically sexually suggestive comments, Supported by the 551 propositions, or other remarks 1 1

-- Sexual misconduct (other than Title IX Sexual Harassment) - · Speaking to another in an uncivil, discourteous manner - $\bullet \quad \text{Teasing, taunting, engaging in a verbal confrontation, verbally inciting a fight} \\$ - Using profane or vulgar language or gestures (swearing, cursing, hate speech, gang signs, or gestures) - Using slurs based upon the actual or perceived race, ethnicity, color, national origin, citizenship/immigration status, weight, gender, gender identity, gender expression, sexual orientation, disability, or any other basis prohibited by law. - Alternatives to suspension and inschool suspension - Suspension between four and five days - Suspension between six and 10 days - Suspension for more than 10 consecutive days, but less than 365 consecutive days (hearing required - Recommendation for expulsion with hearing required
+- · Sexual misconduct (other than Title IX Sexual Harassment) - · Speaking to another in an uncivil, discourteous manner - $\bullet \quad \text{Teasing, taunting, engaging in a verbal confrontation, verbally inciting a fight} \\$ - Using profane or vulgar language or gestures (swearing, cursing, hate speech, gang signs, or gestures) - Using slurs based upon the actual or perceived race, ethnicity, color, national origin, citizenship/immigration status, weight, gender, gender identity, gender expression, sexual orientation, disability, or any other basis prohibited by law. - Alternatives to suspension and inschool suspension - Suspension between four and five days - Suspension between six and 10 days - Suspension for more than 10 consecutive days, but less than 365 consecutive days (hearing required - Recommendation for expulsion with hearing required